MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 01.22.25
+- Got the nvidia container runtime working in the server.
+Secret trick was `runtimeClassNmae: nvidia` in the pod spec

 ### 01.20.25
 - Worked on authentik secrets and config
   - Found that . separators in yaml isn't valid for helm